Weekly NFT Newsletter for Reignmakers Football on DraftKings Marketplace

 Peter Jennings and Chris Costa Weekly Preview

-For Week 3, Peter Jennings joined Chris Costa to break down the entire slate.
-Linked the video above, but make sure to catch the Week 4 preview later this week on the DraftKings YouTube.
+For Week 4, Peter Jennings joined Chris Costa to break down the entire slate.
+Linked the video above, but make sure to catch the Week 5 preview later this week with Costa, Jennings and Brandon Adams on the DraftKings YouTube.

 The DraftKings Marketplace is currently only available in the United States and Canada.